BIG-SA/BASH-Intro-2018/notes/2_filters.md

 File suffixes for plain text files like this are really just communicating to other users what the layout of the file is.
 In the case of a `.gtf` file there is a set layout, which includes some "header" lines followed by a series of tab-separated columns.
 It's really just a plain text file though and we could change the suffix at will, like we imagined for our imaginary csv/tsv file.
-If we do that though, nobody else will know what the internal structure of the file will be & we'll either be a difficult co-worker or a terrible practical joker.
+If we do that though, nobody else will know what the internal structure of the file will be and we'll either be a difficult co-worker or a terrible practical joker.
 The important thing to realise is that the suffix of files doesn't affect their internal structure.
 They are simply used to communicate clearly *what the structure of the file is*.
 Unfortunately, it's not uncommon to come across files with a `.csv` suffix that are actually tab-delimited.